Danil-Zhuravlov/hardhat-detection-yolov8/README.md

 ## Future Improvements 🔮
 - Train the model using 100 epochs instead of 50.
-- Increase the amount of images with different environment.
+- Increase the amount of images with different environments and angles.
 - Create an app to make it user-friendly.